 Below is an example of a traditional blog post, from the Friends’ Central School blog.

-As such, more often than not, your blog posts will be centered around answering questions that your persona might be asking (through search engines, social media, forums, etc.), which could imply that they are experiencing the underlying problem that your content offer is about.
+More often than not, your blog posts will be centered around answering questions that your persona might be asking (through search engines, social media, forums, etc.), which could imply that they are experiencing the underlying problem that your content offer covers.
 If your content offer is the thing that converts unknown website visitors into known contacts, your blog posts are what attracts those visitors in the first place.

 Once you have attracted someone to your website with your blog posts, your call-to-action (CTA) is the mechanism that will carry them through to your landing page, where they will be inspired to complete a form and download your content offer.